-The student should follow the major or the teaching major in the academic department as listed in this BULLETIN.
-Students should consult both their academic and education advisors and meet admission requirements to teacher education on page 75.
+The student should follow the major or the teaching major in the academic department as listed in the BULLETIN.
+Students should consult both their academic and education advisors and meet admission to teacher education requirements on page 105.

 NOTE: Additional courses in the academic department may be required for the student seeking licensure.